stuarthayhurst/ammonite-engine/README.md

   - `coreutils`
   - `sed`
   - `python3`
+  - `libtangle`
+    - This can be provided by the system or used in-place
+    - The [submodule](#libtangle) can be used to provide both options
   - `g++` **OR** `clang++`
     - If using clang++, use `CXX="clang++" make [TARGET]`
       - `USE_LLVM_CPP=true` might be useful for systems without (a new enough) GCC